MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/zero-trust-configuration.md

 - Microsoft authenticator
 - Windows Hello for Business

-**Establish baseline conditional access policies.** Conditional Access baseline varies by organization and requirements.
+**Establish baseline conditional access policies.** Conditional access baseline varies by organization and requirements.
 Establish a core set of conditional access policies for all Azure AD tenants.
 Use the conditional access policy checklist as you build your baseline (*see table 2*).

 *Table 2: Conditional access policy checklist.*